jamietre/CsQuery/README.md

 When the action is resolved, "success" is called with an optional parameter from the caller; if it failed, "failure" is called.

 I decided to skip progress for now; handling the two callbacks in C# requires a bit of overloading because function delegates can have different signatures.
 The CsQuery implementation can accept any delegate that has zero or one parameters, and returns void or something.
 A promise can also be generically typed, with the generic type identifying the type of parameter that is passed to the callback functions.
+The interface has ended up like this:

+    public interface IPromise
+    {
+        IPromise Then(Delegate success, Delegate failure=null);
+        IPromise Then(Action success, Action failure = null);
+        IPromise Then(Func<IPromise> success, Func<IPromise> failure = null);
+        IPromise Then(Action<object> success, Action<object> failure = null);
+        IPromise Then(Func<object, IPromise> success, Func<object, IPromise> failure = null);

+    }

+    public interface IPromise<T> : IPromise
+    {
+        IPromise Then(Action<T> success, Action<T> failure = null);
+        IPromise Then(Func<T, IPromise> success, Func<T, IPromise> failure = null);
+    }

 So the signature for `CreateFromUrlAsync` is this:

     IPromise<ICsqWebResponse> CreateFromUrlAsync(string url, ServerConfig options = null)